jonathf/chaospy/docs/user_guide/polynomial/introduction.rst

     \Phi(q_1, \dots, q_D) = \sum_{n=1}^N c_n q_1^{k_{1n}} \cdots q_D^{k_{Dn}}

-where :math:`c_n` is a multi-dimensional polynomial coefficients, and :math:`k_{nd}` is the exponent for the :math:`n`-th polynomial term and the :math:`d`-th indeterminant name.
+where :math:`c_n` is a multidimensional polynomial coefficients, and :math:`k_{nd}` is the exponent for the :math:`n`-th polynomial term and the :math:`d`-th indeterminant name.

 Neither of the two ways of representing a polynomial array is incorrect, and serves different purposes.
-The former works well for visualisation, while the latter form gives a better mental model of how ``chaospy`` handles its polynomial internally.
+The former works well for visualization, while the latter form gives a better mental model of how ``chaospy`` handles its polynomial internally.

-Modelling polynomials by storing the coefficients as multi-dimensional arrays is deliberate.
+Modeling polynomials by storing the coefficients as multidimensional arrays is deliberate.
 Assuming few :math:`k_{nd}` and large dimensional :math:`c_n`, all numerical operations that are limited to the coefficients, can be done fast, as `numpy`_ can do the heavy lifting.